catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   complexity within the Kubelet over time.

-  One example how current managers could be lavareged for that can be seen in the [CPU Pooler](https://github.com/nokia/CPU-Pooler) project where a device plugin is used to handle cpu and memory management.
+  One example how current managers could be lavareged for that can be seen in the [CPU Pooler](https://github.com/nokia/CPU-Pooler) project where a device plugin is used to handle CPU and memory management.
 In contrast to this work our CCI approach concentrates on CPU and memory and will not require to do initial reservation of system resources to handle user applications.
   The realisation of CCI is clearly separated from other components and will enable a functional and seamless integration with other device plugins and DRA plugins.
-  In later phase of CCI development will consider handling cpu and memory resources also for pods not requiring drivers to run, by leveraging existing code base (post-alpha goal - it can also include refactoring of existing code base).
-Further, CCI approach will cover required interfaces to identify available cpu and memory resource so that correct scheduling can be performed.
+  In later phase of CCI development will consider handling CPU and memory resources also for pods not requiring drivers to run, by leveraging existing code base (post-alpha goal - it can also include refactoring of existing code base).
+Further, CCI approach will cover required interfaces to identify available CPU and memory resource so that correct scheduling can be performed.

 ## Infrastructure Needed

-We may choose to add in a repo that allows donations of drivers specific to particular use cases, in the way that we already do so for Kubernetes scheduler Plugins.
+We may choose to add in a repo that allows donations of drivers specific to particular use cases, similar to the repo currently available for Kubernetes scheduler Plugins.
 This will allow a central place for the community to donate useful content.